ctools/ctools/doc/source/reference_manual/cttsmap.rst

 the difference between the log-likelihood obtained for the full model (including the specified source) and the log-likelihood obtained for a model that excludes the specified source.
-The square-root of the TS values corresponds roughly to the pre-trial detection signifiance of the source (in Gaussian sigma).
+The square-root of the TS values corresponds roughly to the pre-trial detection significance of the source (in Gaussian sigma).

 cttsmap generates a FITS file comprising a sky map of TS values followed by